benroberts999/ampsci/README.md

 With reasonable choices for the integration grids, typically converges to around 1e-16

+The program named "h-like.cpp" is an example, that solves for H-like ions.
+It takes a few input parameters from "h-like.in" file.

 Includes a parameter to vary the effective speed of light - allowing non-relativistic approximation.

-The program currently named "test.cpp" includes main(), and shows an example.

 Note: makes use of GSL libraries: https://www.gnu.org/software/gsl/